Australian Silky Terrier Wikipedia

 The Aussie is a strong-willed dog.
 It is very dominant and will happily assume the role of pack leader if there are other male dogs in the house.
 Hence, early training and socialization are important for this breed.
 The Aussie’s lively and energetic personality makes it a great companion for children.
 It also makes a great pet for the elderly and is a great companion for older children.

-Read More: Yorkshire Terrier Price
+Read More: English Bull Terrier Rescue

 While the Australian Silky is a lively, affectionate, and happy breed, it can also be somewhat unsocial and may not mix well with other pets.